parmegv/leap_doc/docs/design/soledad.md

 Sometimes there is a need to change the `storage_secret`.
 Rather then re-encrypt every document, Soledad implements a system called "lazy revocation" where a new storage_secret is generated and used for all subsequent encryption.
 The old storage_secret is still retained and used when decrypting older documents that have not yet been re-encrypted with the new storage_secret.

-Implementation status: not yet.

-TO DO: code example
+    sol.change_passphrase('<new_passphrase>')

 Authentication
 -----------------------

-Unlike U1DB, Soledad only supports token authentication and does not support not support OAuth.
+Unlike U1DB, Soledad only supports token authentication and does not support OAuth.
 Soledad itself does not handle authentication.
-Instead, this job is handled by a thin HTTP middleware layer running in front of the Soledad server daemon.
+Instead, this job is handled by a thin HTTP WSGI middleware layer running in front of the Soledad server daemon, which retrieves valid tokens from a certain shared database and compares with the user-provided token.
 How the session token is obtained is beyond the scope of Soledad.

 Recovery and bootstrap
 ------------------------------------------